 - Imagery – Incorporating imagery into your rehab will help prepare your mind and body for the day you return to play.

 - Relaxation – Knowing how to relax your muscles and relieve tension will help your body heal quickly.

 Once you are through the initial acute phase, you do not stop setting goals.
 Once you return to play, you should not stop using imagery.
 The skills you learn during recovery are beneficial once you’ve returned to play.

 Right now, injury recovery is part of your preparation for your next game.
 You have to do what you can to be ready for that game.
 Your routines have changed and mental skills should be a part of that routine.
 Without good preparation, things will be harder and take longer.

 You deserve to have the best team surrounding you during this injury recovery process.
-By adding a mental recovery coach to your team, you are adding a key member.
+By adding a sport mindset coach to your team, you are adding a key member.
 You will have more success with a sport mindset coach on your team.
-Our own Drew Werner, M.S.
-LAT, is trained in sport psychology and athletic training and is the go-to for Return to Play Mindset for injured athletes making their comeback.

 Want to learn more about how to have a successful return to play process?
-Check out the Return To Play Mindset Program to answer questions that you may be having now or sign-up for a free mini-session with Drew to discuss the Return To Play Mindset Program.
+Sign-up for a free mini-session to discuss working together.